inezabonte/100DaysOfCodeChallenge/README.md

 # -100DaysOfCode
-This is the journey i started to coding for the next 100 Days.
+This is the journey i started, to code for the next 100 Days.